creek-service/creek-system-test/README.md

 The easiest way to get familiar with the format is to look at an example.

-The example will be a Kafka-Streams based microservice, so the examples below will be making use of the [Kafka Streams system test extensions][1].
-The extensions define _seed_ and _input_ extensions for producing data to Kafka and _expectation_ extensions for checking data is in Kafka.
-See the [Kafka Streams system test extension docs][1] for more info.
+The example will be a Kafka-Streams based microservice, so the examples below will be making use of the [Kafka Streams system test extensions][kafka-test-ext].
+The extensions define _seed_ and _input_ extensions for producing data to
+Kafka and _expectation_ extensions for checking data is in Kafka.
+See the [Kafka Streams system test extension docs][kafka-test-ext] for more info.

 Let's look at testing a fictitious `balance-service` that tracks _user_ balances.